-Sleet vs freezing rain: which would you rather deal with during the winter?
+Sleet vs freezing rain: which winter weather phenomena would you rather deal with?
 While both create a whole host of headaches, one is far more hazardous than the other.
 This blog post will explore the differences between sleet and freezing rain in more detail and which one you need to worry about.

-We’ve also added a section to explain the differences between these winter precipitation types and hail, which primarily occurs in the spring and summer months.
-As a quick note: we have a more detailed description of both sleet and freezing rain available in our weather glossary, which we recommend you read as well to get a better understanding of both!
-Let’s get started.
+We’ve also added a section to explain the differences between these frozen precipitation types and hail, which primarily occurs in the spring and summer months.
+As a quick note: we have a more detailed description of both sleet and freezing rain available in our weather glossary, which we recommend you read as well to get a better understanding of both.

 What’s the difference between freezing rain and sleet?